No. 14 Ohio State comes back, downs No. 5 Tennessee 87-75 - WHIZ News

 COLUMBUS, Ohio (AP) — Taylor Mikesell scored 20 of her 25 points in the second half, leading No. 14 Ohio State to an 87-75 victory over No. 5 Tennessee on Tuesday night in the season opener.

 Ohio State erased Tennessee’s 41-33 halftime lead and outscored the Volunteers 30-13 in the third quarter.
-Mikesell powered the Buckeyes’ surge as they closed the third on a 12-0 run, and she contributed 10 points during that span.
+Mikesell powered the Buckeyes’ surge as they closed the third on a 12-0 run, contributing 10 points during that span.

-The Volunteers narrowed the lead down to eight points with 5:43 to go, but the Buckeyes wouldn’t let it get close.
+The Lady Vols narrowed the lead to eight points with 5:43 to go, but the Buckeyes wouldn’t let it get close.

+“It does set a tone for us,” Mikesell said.
+“We ended on a really high note last year, and I think we have an unbelievable ceiling.”

 Reigning Big Ten regular-season champion Ohio State forced 29 turnovers, leading to 37 points.
 The Buckeyes shot 51% from the field, including 63.3% in the second half.